Custody and Child Support

 Legal custody — There are two types:

-- Shared — More than one party has the right to make major decisions for the child.
+- Shared — More than one party has the right to make major decisions regarding the child’s care and upbringing.

-- Sole — One party makes all major decisions for the child.
+- Sole — One party has the sole right to make major decisions regarding the child’s care and upbringing.

 Who may file for custody?